 - 2000: a consumer and environmental advocate elected the favored candidate of corporate America.

-At least 11 out of 49 presidential elections did not go to the most popular candidate because of spoilers or the Electoral College.
-That is a failure rate of at least 22%, and a lot of these presidents were disasters.
-Even though the 1860 election gave us Lincoln, who was a great president, it also gave us the Civil War so that election is hardly a success.
+Most Americans recognize that America’s unique electoral college system is undemocratic, but that is far from the worst part of our system.
+At least 11 out of 49 presidential elections did not go to the most popular candidate and seven of those flawed elections were due to spoilers whereas the Electoral College only failed us four times.
+That is a overall failure rate of at least 22%.
 Poundstone writes, “Were the plurality vote a car or an airliner it would be recognized for what it is — a defective consumer product, unsafe at any speed.”

 - 1810: State religious requirements mostly eliminated